The Application Cycle for this year is now closed.

 NHMA will provide the medical students with physician mentors.
-In addition to having frequent communication with their mentor, participants will be expected to attend two face-to-face meetings with their mentor: 1) NHMA 2015 National Conference in Washington, DC (March 27-29, 2015) and 2) NHMA 2015 Regional Forums in the Fall.
+In addition to having frequent communication with their mentor, participants will be expected to attend two face-to-face meetings with their mentor: 1) NHMA 2015 National Conference in Washington, DC (March 26-29, 2015) and 2) NHMA 2015 Regional Forums in the Fall.
 Travel will be covered to the NHMA National Conference.
-In addition, students will be expected to complete a 2-3 day Preceptorship in a community health care setting prior to the NHMA Annual Conference and to maintain a journal of the mentoring experience.
+In addition, students will be expected to complete a 2-3 day Preceptorship in a community health care setting prior to the NHMA Annual Conference, maintain a journal of the mentoring experience, and complete bimonthly reports on progress.

-Applicants should be: 1) enrolled full-time in an a medical school (allopathic or osteopathic) in the U.S.; and 2) committed to a primary care career in an underserved Hispanic community.
+Applicants are: 1) enrolled full-time in an a medical school (allopathic or osteopathic) in the U.S.; and 2) committed to a primary care career in an underserved Hispanic community.

 Mentors are expected to attend a face-to-face meeting with their student mentee being held in conjunction with our 2015 Fall Regional Forums (Sept. – Oct.).
 Monthly communication with student mentees (via phone, email, or in person meetings) is also required.
 Physicians in private practice, clinic, and public health settings are highly encouraged to volunteer.